Research

 - Best J, Kim R, Nijhout HF, Reed MC.
 (2024).
 A mathematical model of melatonin synthesis and interactions with the circadian clock.
 Mathematical Biosciences. https://doi.org/10.1016/j.mbs.2024.109280

-- Kim R, Fang Y, Lee MP, Kim DW, Tang Z, Sen S, Forger DB (In preparation).
-Real-world associations between SLC20A2 polymorphisms and wrist-wearable data explain seasonal variation in sleep and circadian rhythms.
+- Kim R, Fang Y, Lee MP, Kim DW, Tang Z, Sen S, Forger DB (Under review).
+Seasonal timing and interindividual differences in shiftwork adaptation.

 - Kim R, Nijhout HF, Reed MC.
 (2021).
 One-carbon metabolism during the menstrual cycle and pregnancy.
 PLoS Computational Biology.
 17(12): e1009708. https://doi.org/10.1371/journal.pcbi.1009708